rust-lang/ctcft/src/meetings.md

 ## Rules for participation

 * The meeting is open for anyone to observe ([read more](./faq.html#who-can-attend-the-meeting)).
-* We will use a meeting queue to ensure everyone who wants to speak has a chance.
+* We will use a **meeting queue** to ensure everyone who wants to speak has a chance.
+The queue is managed by the MC.
-* The meeting queue is managed by the MC (typically [nikomatsakis]) and they will call on when you when it is time to speak.
     * To add yourself to the queue, write `o/` in the chat.
     * To remove yourself from the queue, write `nm` in the chat.
+    * If you you prefer, you can also ask a question for the speaker in the chat and the MC can read it out loud.
+* Please keep your **video off** unless you are expecting to speak.
-* Keep your video off unless you are involved in conversation or once you have added yourself to the queue.
-Turn it back off afterwards.
+    * If you are enqueued or expect you may well enqueue yourself soon, then feel free to turn it on.
+    * This way the set of folks visible reflects who is actively participating at that moment.
-* Stay muted when not speaking.
+* Stay **muted** when not speaking.
+* Please **avoid extensive conversations in the chat** -- quick Q&A is ok.

 ## Timing of the meeting